 There’s a statue of Scottish Poet, Robert Burns in Central Park in New York City.
-Countless folks will stroll, jog, or hustle by it today, mostly without knowing that today in 1759 he was born.
+Countless folks stroll, jog, or hustle by it every day.

 This particular quote caught my ear recently.